gitkraken/gitlens-docs/gitlens/gitlens-features.md

 GitKraken AI will analyze the diff of staged changes to generate a message.
 You may provide additional context in the commit box to improve results.

-You can customize behavior using:
-- `gitlens.experimental.generateCommitMessagePrompt` for message formatting
-- Additional [`gitlens.ai` settings](/gitlens/gitlens-settings/#misc-settings) for provider and model preferences
+You can customize behavior using [`gitlens.ai` settings](/gitlens/gitlens-settings/#misc-settings) for provider, model, and prompt preferences.

 <div class='callout callout--warning'>
   <p>Pro users and above can optionally use a custom API key to connect to a different AI provider.
 GitKraken AI currently uses the Google Gemini model.</p>